Probability Paths and the Structure of Predictions over Time: Background

-It is worth noting that here we are not aiming to produce better \textit{point estimates} for future probability paths as commonly seen in time series modeling tasks: Without any additional information, the only sensible posterior distributions of future predictions \ypath are ones with the mean equal to $y_0$~\citep{gelman2020information, taleb2018election}, the current observed probabilistic point estimation.
-Then if we are interested in producing point predictions about \ypath, which are usually mean predictions, a model that always outputs $y_0$ can trivially satisfy this requirement.
-Therefore, here we instead hope to provide an accurate estimate of the entire \textit{posterior probability path distribution} conditioning on having observed all information available at $t=0$.
-As we will explain in detail in Section~\ref{sec:exp}, the quality of such probability path distributions can be assessed via examining its posterior mean calibration, expected volatility, and confidence interval coverage at different significance levels.
+It is worth noting that in this problem, unlike in many common time series modeling tasks, we are not interested in producing a sequence of point estimates for the future probability path \ypath, as a model that always outputs the current best probabilistic prediction $y_0$ for all future \ypath is arguably the best point estimates we could possibly give without observing additional information.
+Instead, here we wish to provide an accurate estimate of the entire \textit{posterior probability path distribution} conditioning on having observed all information available at $t=0$.
+As we will explain in detail in Section~\ref{sec:exp}, the quality of the estimated distribution can be assessed via examining some of the properties a probability path distribution should possess such as its posterior mean calibration, expected volatility, and credible interval coverage at different significance levels.